mrsp/gem2/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Prerequisites
-* Ubuntu 18.04 and later
+* Ubuntu 16.04 and later
-* ROS melodic and later
+* ROS kinetic and later
 * Sklearn
-* Keras 2.4.3 and later
 * tensorflow
-* tested on python3 (3.8.5)
+* tested on  python (2.7.12, 2.7.17) and python3 (3.5.2, 3.6.9)

 ## Installing
-* pip install tensorflow
-* pip install keras
 * pip install sklearn
+* pip install tensorflow (or pip install tensorflow-gpu if an nvidia gpu is installed)
 * git clone https://github.com/mrsp/gem2.git
 * catkin_make
 * If you are using catkin tools run: catkin build